New concentration available starting 2009-2010

 - Degree information and course requirements

-- Radiologist Assistant (RADA) Concentration Completion Worksheet (Adobe PDF)
+- Medical Dosimetry Concentration Completion Worksheet (Adobe PDF)

-In addition to the general eligibility criteria outlined on this site, to be eligible for the Radiologist Assistant degree concentration, you must hold current national certification in radiologic technology.
-In addition, you must submit a resume demonstrating that you have practiced for two years as a certified (ARRT) radiographer.
-Students in the Radiologist Assistant concentration must also have Advanced Cardiac Life Support (ACLS) certification to graduate.
+In addition to the general eligibility criteria [link] outlined on this site, to be eligible for the Medical Dosimetry certificate or degree concentration, you must hold current national certification in radiation therapy.
+In addition, you must submit an official transcript demonstrating completion of the following courses with a grade of 2.5 or better from a regionally accredited college.

 - Precalculus (5 credits)

 - Sectional Anatomy (2 credits)